MaxPleaner/MediaOrganizer/README.md

 ## Notes:

 - There are keyboard shortcuts for navigating through items.
 Use `[` and `]` for previous and next, respectively.
+- Tags and collections will be auto-deleted if they have no associated items.
 - The import script will attempt to calculate the persistent hash ("phash") for each item.
 This can theoretically be used to detect duplicate images, though the app doesn't actually have any UI for this yet.
 If you don't care about this or encounter difficulties, pass the `calc_phash: false` option to the `Scripts.import_files` call.
 - Both exif and metadata extraction are skipped for files greater than 50 MB.